dekrypted/dekrypted/README.md

 - **LTC:** LdGKN7DQbREf6weBKpAA3iF4Mj8pyeNwxH <br>

 All donations appreciated! <br>
 I can also make custom software for you in exchange for Crypto!
-Conatct me on Discord.
+Contact me on Discord.

 ---